prometheus/docs/content/docs/operating/security.md

 parameters](https://golang.org/pkg/crypto/tls/#Config), with one exception: we support only TLSv1.2 and higher.

-Research will be made later on the non-golang exporters to see how to best address server-side TLS, but you can expect a policy close to this one.
+TLS will be added to Java exporters in the future.

 The TLS support on the projects should enable you to build a secure tunnel between the servers and your reverse proxies if you have more specialized TLS